AdobeDocs/analytics.en/help/components/c-classifications2/c-numeric-2/c-import-numeric-2-classifications.md

 # Import numeric 2 classifications

+>[!IMPORTANT]
+>
+>The ability to import Numeric 2 and Date-Enabled classifications has been removed from the codebase.
+This change will take effect with the June 2019 Maintenance Release.
+If you have Numeric or Date-Enabled columns in your import file, those cells will be silently ignored, and any other data within that file will be imported as normal.
+Existing classifications can still be exported through the standard classification workflow, and will continue to be available in reporting.

 The import and export file includes six columns for each numeric 2 classification.

 The following definitions assume that your numeric 2 classification name is MyCost.